dfki-ric-underactuated-lab/6rus_cosserat_kinetostatics/README.md

 ```

 ### Trajectory comparison
-In this simulation, the FK model is validated by comparing the obtained solution of the EE position with samples from a reference helical trajectory under a constant load of 5 N at the EE.
-Euclidean distance is calculated to measure the error between the FK model and the reference trajectory.
-The error is of the order $1\times10^{-7}$ for the samples which shows the validity of the boundary conditions for the FK model for the PCR.
+In this simulation, the FK model is validated by comparing the obtained solution of the EE position with samples from a reference helical trajectory under a constant load of 5 N at the EE, as depicted in Figure (left).
+Euclidean distance is calculated for each sample to measure the error between the FK model and the reference trajectory samples.
+As shown in Figure (right), the error is estimated to be on the order of $1\times10^{-7}$ for the samples, demonstrating the validity of the boundary conditions for the FK model for the proposed PCR.

   <div>
     <img src="./Images/paper31a.png" alt="Top Image" width="400">